chipp972/RecipeFinder/readme.txt

 Dev :
 	To run the project :
-	1 - Download and install a version of the mysql database. create a database called recipe_finder_db and a user called recipe_finder_manager whom you grant all rights on the database created.
-	2 - Download the httpd apache server and replace in the Makefile the paths with your own.
-	3 - Run the http server on your machine
-	4 - Execute "make sync" on the command line
+	1 - Run start-server.sh script
-	5 - Access the program in a web browser on the address "localhost"
+	2 - Access the program in a web browser on the address "localhost:port" with port being the port specified in the config file